What is the Research & Development (R&D) tax credit?

 The R&D tax credit is a valuable tax-based incentive that aims to encourage companies in Ireland to invest in research and development activities.

-If you qualify for this tax credit, for every €4 of R&D you carry out, your company keeps €1 of Corporation tax due.
+If you qualify for this tax credit, for every €4 of R&D you carry out, your company keeps more than €1 of Corporation tax due.
 It’s important to note that this tax credit does not affect the 12.5% Corporation tax deduction.

 Speaking to an accountant is the best way to determine if you are eligible to claim this tax credit.
-If you have a Limited Company in Ireland and you carry out qualifying research and development activities (listed below), you can avail of this incentive.
+If you have formed a Limited Company in Ireland and you carry out qualifying research and development activities (listed below), you can avail of this incentive.

 Who qualifies for the R&D tax credit?